-The Fir property lies approximately 26 kilometres northeast of Blue River in the North Thompson River Valley.
-The Fir showing is located 1.25 kilometres north of the Bone Creek carbonatite occurrence (MINFILE 083D 036) and is accessed by a logging road that intersects Highway 5 approximately 23 kilometres north of Blue River.
+The Fir occurrence is located approximately 26 kilometres northeast of Blue River in the North Thompson River Valley.
+The showing is 1.25 kilometres north of the Bone Creek carbonatite occurrence (083D 036) and is accessed by a logging road that intersects Highway 5 approximately 23 kilometres north of Blue River.

 Carbonatite consisting of beforsite and lesser sovite occurs as sills within quartz-hornblende-mica schist of the Semipelite-Amphibolite division of the Hadrynian Horsethief Creek Group.
-Other lithologies within the area include amphibole biotite schist, biotite muscovite gneiss and amphibole biotite garnet gneiss.
+Other lithologies within the area include amphibole biotite schist, biotite muscovite gneiss and amphibole-biotite-garnet gneiss.
 In British Columbia, carbonatites are found in a broad zone parallel to and encompassing the Rocky Mountain Trench, extending from the Elkford area northward to Williston Lake.
 Occurrences within this belt have been subdivided into three sub-belts.
 Most carbonatite occurrences are found in the central belt, which is predominantly within the Omineca Belt of the Canadian Cordillera and hosts most known stratiform carbonatites in the area between Revelstoke and Valemount.
-Within this northwest-trending belt, a number of carbonatite layers containing anomalous strontium, niobium, tantalum and rare earth elements occur within the Semipelite-Amphibolite division of the Hadrynian Horsethief Creek Group in the Monashee Mountains near Blue River (Fieldwork, 1984).
-All of these carbonatites have sodic-pyroxene and amphibole-rich fenitic margins and are associated with nepheline and sodalite syenites, urtites to meltergites.
+Within this northwest-trending belt, a number of carbonatite layers containing anomalous strontium, niobium, tantalum and rare earth elements occur within the Semipelite-Amphibolite division of the Hadrynian Horsethief Creek Group in the Monashee Mountains near Blue River (Fieldwork 1984).
+All of these carbonatites have sodic pyroxene and amphibole-rich fenitic margins and are associated with nepheline and sodalite syenites, urtites to meltergites.
 The time of emplacement of these carbonatites appears to be prior to the deformation and metamorphism associated with the Jura-Cretaceous Columbian orogeny and, in part, related to extension and/or rifting along the western continental margin.
-A third major extensional event at the end of the Devonian (circa 350 Ma.) resulted in the intrusion of carbonatites.
-Carbonatites and surrounding metasedimentary rocks have been regionally metamorphosed to upper amphibolite grade (kyanite to sillimanite zone; Open File 1987-17; Bulletin 83, in press).
+A third major extensional event at the end of the Devonian (circa 350 Ma) resulted in the intrusion of carbonatites.
+Carbonatites and surrounding metasedimentary rocks have been regionally metamorphosed to upper amphibolite grade (kyanite to sillimanite zone; Open File 1987-17; Bulletin 88).

 The Fir carbonatite likely strikes 400 metres in a northerly direction.
 It consists of two subparallel beforsite sills.
 The lower sill is between 26 and 50 metres thick and the upper sill is 22 metres thick.
 A 2-metre exposure of beforsite was located 400 metres north of the Discovery outcrops.

-The porphyritic textures appear to have developed from resorption of beforsite crystals into a fine-grained beforsite matrix.
-The textural variability of the beforsite and the differences in the niobium to tantalum ratios indicate formation from a series of magma pulses similar to the Verity occurrence (MINFILE 083D 005).
+The porphyritic textures appear to have developed from resorption of beforsite crystals into a fine grained beforsite matrix.
+The textural variability of the beforsite and the differences in the niobium to tantalum ratios indicate formation from a series of magma pulses similar to the Verity occurrence (083D 005).

 The Blue River area was originally staked in 1950 for vermiculite by O.E.
 French, a homesteader in the area.
 Later investigations by French resulted in the discovery of the pyrochlore-bearing carbonatites.
 In 1952, St. Eugene Mining Corporation Ltd. optioned the property and additional claims were staked.
 Most of the exploration work, consisting of trenching, sampling and blasting, was confined to the Verity and Mill claims.
 The property was dropped by St. Eugene and remained idle until June 1976, when J. Kruszewski restaked the area.
 In June 1978, another trenching and sampling program was conducted under the supervision of E. Myers of Calgary, Alberta, with Kruszewski's assistance.
 A total of 840 cubic metres of stripping was undertaken and two grab samples were taken.
 In 1979, Kruszewski was approached by Anschutz (Canada) Mining Ltd. and an option contract was signed in February 1980.
 In 1981 and 1982, the company conducted geological mapping, drilling and sampling on the Bone Creek, Fir, Mill and Verity carbonatites.

 Exploration continued in 2007 with a focus on the Upper Fir carbonatite.
-The program consisted of prospecting, geochemical sampling, mapping, geophysical surveying and drilling 20 HQ-size diamond drillholes totalling 4710 metres.
+The program consisted of prospecting, geochemical sampling, mapping, geophysical surveying and drilling 20 HQ-size diamond-drill holes totalling 4710 metres.
 Eighteen of the holes, totalling 4310 metres, were drilled around the Upper Fir.
 All 18 holes in the Upper Fir intersected carbonatite units varying in thickness from 8.77 to 95.7 metres.
 Assays returned maximum grades of 693 grams per tonne tantalum and 9142 grams per tonne niobium.
-The southernmost hole drilled on the Upper Fir assayed 17.04 metre long section averaging 153 grams per tonne tantalum, 4943 grams per tonne niobium, 2.21 per cent phosphate and an 11-metre-long section averaging 329 grams per tonne tantalum, 4990 grams per tonne niobium and 2.83 per cent phosphate (Assessment Report 30011).
+The southernmost hole drilled on the Upper Fir across a 17.04-metre long section averaged 153 grams per tonne tantalum, 4943 grams per tonne niobium and 2.21 per cent phosphate, and an 11-metre long section averaged 329 grams per tonne tantalum, 4990 grams per tonne niobium and 2.83 per cent phosphate (Assessment Report 30011).
 Using a cut-off grade of 150 grams per tonne, indicated and inferred resources were estimated at 8.6 million tonnes averaging 208.9 grams per tonne tantalum and 1372.06 grams per tonne niobium, and 5.5 million tonnes averaging 208.2 grams per tonne tantalum and 1349.9 grams per tonne niobium, respectively (Assessment Report 30011).
-In 2009, 30 HQ-size diamond drillholes were completed, totalling 5586.6 metres.
-Of the 22 diamond drillholes drilled on the Upper Fir, 19 holes intersected carbonatite.
+In 2009, 30 HQ-size diamond-drill holes were completed, totalling 5586.6 metres.
+Of the 22 drillholes drilled on the Upper Fir, 19 holes intersected carbonatite.
 Additional work included geochemical sampling, geophysical surveying, trenching, metallurgical testing and structural mapping.
 The following year, exploration focused solely on the Upper Fir carbonatite with the intention of better defining the grades, mineralization, structure and extent of the deposit.
-In all, 54 HQ-size diamond drillholes were completed, totalling 12,949.34 metres.
+In all, 54 HQ-size diamond-drill holes were completed, totalling 12,949.34 metres.
 Six holes were oriented-core drillholes and six holes were subject to downhole geophysical surveys.
-Infill drilling continued in 2011 with 34 diamond drillholes totalling 8715 metres.
+Infill drilling continued in 2011 with 34 diamond-drill holes totalling 8715 metres.

-Commerce Resources released a NI 43-101 compliant technical report dated January 31, 2011 in February 2011.
+Commerce Resources released a National Instrument (NI) 43-101 compliant technical report dated January 31, 2011 in February 2011.
 The report included an updated resource estimate (www.sedar.com)